text here. Few sentances.PROS

 "They may cost as much as a big-screen TV, but the PS1000s are simply the best-sounding, most comfortable, and best-looking Grado headphones we've ever tested," Steve Guttenberg writes in CNET's review of the Grado PS1000 headphones.
 He praises the best-in-class comfort, build quality and pure, sweet sound.
 He awards a final score of 4.5 out of 5 stars.
 The major drawback, not too surprisingly, is price -- the Grado PS1000s don't even come with a carrying case, he notes.

 "These headphones have a sound quality that will make full size speakers weep with jealousy," says Richard Black in a review originally appearing in Hi-Fi Choice magazine and posted here.
 Black awards the Grado PS1000 5 out of 5 stars.
-His only complaint: the headband is hard, the headphones are heavy, and combined that can be uncomfortable in the long run.
+His only complaint: The headband is hard, the headphones are heavy, and combined that can be uncomfortable in the long run.

 3. What Hi-Fi?

-"They justify their price with a simply astonishing sound," write the editors of What Hi-Fi? in their review of the Grado PS1000s.
+"They justify their price with a simply astonishing sound," write the editors of What Hi-Fi? magazine in their review of the Grado PS1000s.
 "Headphones can't get much better than this."
-Pros include their power, dynamic sound, midrange detail and beautiful build quality; drawback is they do leak sound.
+Pros include their power, dynamic sound, midrange detail and beautiful build quality; the drawback is they leak sound.
 The site awards the PS1000s 5 out of 5 stars.

-TrustedReviews.com gives a Recommended rating and 9 out of 10 score to the Grado PS1000 headphones.
+TrustedReviews.com gives a "Recommended" rating and 9-out-of-10 score to the Grado PS1000 headphones.
 "Powerful bass, wonderfully subtle-but-intense levels of detail and an incredible soundstage make this pair an unbridled joy to listen to, no matter what musical genre you throw at it," Andrew Williams writes.
 Pros: "Jaw-dropping sound; they make you feel like a king."
 Cons: "Jaw-dropping price; they make you look like a bit of an idiot."

 Only a handful of user reviews are available for the Grado PS1000 headphones, which is to be expected for a model this expensive.
 Some reviewers claim to be audio professionals, and their reviews are informative and sometimes amusing -- poking a little fun at themselves for spending this much for a pair of headphones.
 Some are clearly written as a lark, poking fun at those who would spend this much for a set of headphones.